matthieugomez/tidy/README.md

-Wide dataset
+- gather is similar to reshape long
 ```R
 #> id  a   b
 #> 0	1	3
 #> 1	6	2
 ```
-From wide to long
 ```
 gather a b, variable("variable") value("value")
 ```